 There’s a brilliant song by Brad Paisley called, Letter to Me, where he takes listeners on a journey of writing a letter to his younger self.
 It’s a beautiful concept.
 If you could turn back the hands of time and have a conversation with your high school self, what would you say?
 What wisdom would you impart to a younger you?
 Would you redeem certain regrets?
 Would you repair relationships?
 What words would you retract?

-Now we all know that we can’t go back and talk to our younger selves, but in an odd way, I had this opportunity last week when I was asked to speak to the New Hanover High School football team as part of homecoming.
+Now we all know that we can’t go back and talk to our younger selves, but in an odd way, I had that opportunity last week when I was asked to speak to the New Hanover High School football team as part of homecoming.
 As I returned to my alma mater, I found myself in a challenging spot.
 My usual audience consists of business people, charity organizations or peer groups.
 But here I was standing in front of sixty high school boys.

 The Regrets of the Past

 Stand and Deliver

 I started my talk, “You’re probably looking at me thinking, ‘Who is this guy and what does he have to say that’s going to help me?
 And why’s he wearing that stupid bowtie?'”

 I could hear a low chuckle.
 I told them the quick story of why I wear a bowtie and followed it with this:

 “Gentlemen, I tell you that because I want you to know that everything you do defines who you are.
 Every single thing you do matters.
 The way you dress, the way you speak, the way you practice, the way you play, they way you act, it all matters in who you are becoming.
 Every snap, every down, they all have an impact on the outcome of the game.”